openrelik/openrelik-worker-containers/README.md

   - Specific Files/Directories: Exports designated files or folders from a container for use by other OpenRelik workers.

 - Container Export Functionality:
-  - Exports complete container filesystems as `.tar.gz` archives or `.img` disk images for OpenRelik processing.
+  - Exports complete container filesystems as `.tar.gz` archives or `.raw` disk images for OpenRelik processing.
   - Filters container exports based on labels (e.g., `io.kubernetes.pod.namespace=myapp`).
   - Excludes containers within the `kube-system` namespace.
   - Processes multiple input disks.
   - Automatically detects containers across all available namespaces.
   - Records the export time as the filesystem birth timestamp in the archive.
   - Without specific configuration, defaults to exporting all containers as disk images.

+  **Note**: File creation timestamp on exported containers will be the time of the export.

 ## Prerequisites